fmalmeida/MpGAP/README.md

         # it is better to create envs with mamba for faster solving
         wget https://github.com/fmalmeida/mpgap/raw/master/environment.yml
         conda env create -f environment.yml   # advice: use mamba

+        # must be executed from the base environment
+        # This tells nextflow to load the available mpgap environment when required
+        nextflow run fmalmeida/mpgap -profile conda [options]
         ```

         :dart: Please make sure to also download its busco databases.
 [See the explanation](#note-on-conda)